andreypronin/officedoc/README.md

 For a version number MAJOR.MINOR.PATCH, unless MAJOR is 0:

 1. MAJOR version is incremented when incompatible API changes are made,
-2. MINOR version is incremented when functionality is added in a backwards-compatible manner, and
+2. MINOR version is incremented when functionality is added in a backwards-compatible manner,
 3. PATCH version is incremented when backwards-compatible bug fixes are made.

-Major version zero (0.y.z) is for initial development.
+Major version "zero" (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.
+Furthermore, version "double-zero" (0.0.x) is not intended for public use, as even minimal functionality is not guaranteed to be implemented yet.

 ## Dependencies